gabbita-ss/Portfolio/README.md

 - Feed Forward and Convolutional Neural Networks

 ### My Data Analytics Skills Other Than The Ones Listed Above:
-- Exploratory data analytics and visualization
+- Exploratory data analytics and visualization in python

+# My Projects